vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse, secondary properties are optional properties that provide additional detail about a :ref:`gloss-form`.
 Within the data model, secondary properties may be defined with optional constraints, such as:

   - Whether the property is read-only once set.
-  - Whether a default value should be set for the property if no value is specified.
   - Any normalization (outside of type-specific normalization) that should occur for the property (such as converting a string to all lowercase).

 .. _gloss-prop-universal: